 Ground Penetrating Radar (GPR)

-A ground penetrating radar (GPR) survey is often the only geophysical technique that can be used where cluttered urban conditions prevent other techniques.
+A ground penetrating radar (GPR) survey is often the only geophysical technique compatible with cluttered urban conditions that prevent other techniques.

-Its capacity to work through a wide variety of surface materials from soft landscaping through to hard surfaces such as tarmac and concrete both inside and outside buildings makes it an ideal technique for many archaeological applications.
-Ground Penetrating Radar is particularly adept at not only mapping buried structures but approximating their depth, providing an all-important extra level of detail.
+It has capacity to work through a wide variety of surface materials.
+From soft landscaping, through to hard surfaces such as tarmac and concrete both inside and outside buildings.
+This makes it an ideal technique for many archaeological applications.
+Ground Penetrating Radar is particularly adept at not only mapping buried structures, but approximating their depth.
+This provides an all-important extra level of detail.

-GPR works by pulsing electromagnetic waves into the ground and measuring the strength and time delay of the returning signal, therefore allowing it to approximate the depth as well as the density of the buried horizon.
+GPR works by pulsing electromagnetic waves into the ground and measuring the strength and time delay of the returning signal.
+This allows it to approximate the depth as well as the density of the buried horizon.

-Typical locations can range from gardens, courtyards, car parks and derelict land through to floors of churches, basements and graveyards.
+Typical locations range from gardens, courtyards, car parks and derelict land.
+As well as floors of churches, basements and graveyards.
 Structures can also be investigated normally using higher frequency antennas.

 Features commonly identified by Archaeological GPR surveys:

 Air Voids – vaults, tombs, tunnels, chambers, cellars

 12x better resolution than a standard utility radar survey

 No need to carry out orthogonal transects across the site.
 This saves time and causes less disruption to your site